A Passion for Persian Rugs

 Persian Rugs have a Soul

-The rise of the Persian carpet owes much of it's success to Cyrus the great.
-When he conquered Babylon in 539 BC, he was mesmerized by Persia's splendor and taken aback by it's beauty.
+The rise of the Persian carpet owes much of it's success to Cyrus the Great.
+When he conquered Babylon in 539 BC, he was mesmerized by Persia's splendour and taken aback by its beauty.
 Many historians credit Cyrus for introducing the art of Carpet making.
 It is said that the tomb of Cyrus the Great was abundantly filled with very precious carpets.

 There is still great debate over the origin of this carpet, and where it was made.
 It's speculated that the Pazyryk carpet was made around 400 BC.

-Carpet weaving is the most well known and wide spread art in Iran.
+Carpet weaving is the most well known and widespread art in Iran.
 Persian carpets are world renowned for their spectacular patterns, quality of design and richness of colour.
-Each style of Persian indicates the region of where it is made.
+Each style of Persian indicates the region where it is made.
 Some of the most popular Persian rugs are, Isfahan, Tabriz, Kerman, Kashan, Heriz, Bijar, Gabbeh, Nian, here are some brief descriptions,

 Isfahan Persian Rugs